SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Number of timesteps between each output.

-.. py:data:: tmin
+.. py:data:: time_range

-             tmax
+  :default: ``[]``

-  :default: ``None``
+  | List of two values: minimum and maximum times that will be used.

-  Minimum and maximum times that will be used (omit for all times).
+  | Omit this argument to include all times.

 .. py:data:: precision